CloudLabs-Samples/EduLabs/Demo/AlgonquinCollege/labs/gettingstarted.md

     ![](images/15.png)

-5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.
+5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" or "Cancel" to skip the tour.

 6. Click "Next" from the bottom right corner to embark on your Lab journey!